joshbegley/nyt-latest/README.md

 **Federer Says He Will Close Career With Doubles Match at Laver Cup**\
 `Federer, who announced his retirement last week, hinted his final competitive tennis could come Friday.
-And it would very likely be alongside his longtime rival Rafael Nadal.`\
+And it is likely to be alongside his longtime rival Rafael Nadal.`\
 https://nytimes.com/2022/09/21/sports/tennis/roger-federer-laver-cup.html?searchResultPosition=1

 **A Tangier House Is Given New Life, and an Extension**\